velllu/qmk-ambience/README.md

 - [ ] Add wayland support.
 - [ ] Make color transitions smoother.
 - [ ] Add possibility to customize the delay of sending colors to the keyboard.
 (As of now, to change it, you can go change the `std::thread::sleep(Duration::from_millis(500))` in `client/src/main.rs` to whatever you want)
+- [ ] Add benchmarks for every algorithm

 # Installing
 ## Flashing firmware into the keyboard